 A study from Linc and Brand Garage indicates Alexa from Amazon, Messenger and other bots are already being used by retailers in a big way for improving customer experience.
 The survey showed 87 % of participants intended to step up use of AI to improve customer service in the coming years.
 Close to 44% of participants in this survey indicated that they would use a conversational interface with bots to enhance customer experience.

-One in five retailers said that chats will pave way for voice interactions in the coming years.
+Furthermore, one in five retailers said that chats will pave way for voice interactions in the coming years.

 Different Uses Of AI

 Among the first users of innovative AI and virtual reality are brands including Tommy Hilfiger and North Face.
 North Face has been using IBM Watson’s Fluid Expert Personal Shopper tool that improves the shopping experience by providing more intuitive shopping recommendations.

 Tommy Hilfiger uses virtual reality to enable customers to view the clothes in their original display environment.